BUY ANY HEX ITEM - GET A FREE GIFT

 Want more power during and after workouts, and better jumping ability?
 Compression tights may help improve jumping performance in athletes after endurance events.
 According to Runner's World, compression gear makes it easier to regain maximum jumping ability post-workout, which is a bonus when you're looking to get back on the track, field, or court after an intense workout.

 Your muscles need oxygen to function properly during workouts.
-Compression garments are designed to increase the amount of oxygen that they recieve, according to a publication by Research Gate.
+Compression garments are designed to increase the amount of oxygen that they receive, according to a publication by Research Gate.
 Compression are designed to promote blood flow and improve oxygenation of muscle tissue, which can enhance athletic performance during short bouts of exercise.

 While compression shorts do apply pressure to your butt and thigh area, many athletes find such garments quite comfortable with little wind resistance.
 Compression shorts cause less chafing and friction than more traditional athletic shorts, plus they won't ride up when you're running, squatting, doing sit-ups, or stretching, among other activities.